RupeshBhandari/RupeshBhandari.github.io/_posts/2021-04-14-yopmail-tutorial.md

 - It simply protects your identity across the web

     It has been a new practice where you need to verify email just to access the service the provider provides.
 Earlier you could have registered with a friend's email(whom you hate!) and accessed the site and let them deal with the spam messages.
 Lol!
 However, now you've to verify the email first to access the site or any other services.
-So, with a disposable email, you could just simply enter any email address ending in ['yopmail.com'](http://www.yopmail.com/en/) and check the email for the OTP sent by the site you want to enter.
+So, with a disposable email, you could just simply enter any email address ending in <a href="http://www.yopmail.com/en/" target="_blank">'yopmail.com'</a> and check the email for the OTP sent by the site you want to enter.
 Search for the OTP message in the inbox and enter it on the site.
 Vola!
 No more spam on your email!
 - It doesn't require a password

     With Yopmail, you don’t need to log in using the mail account or provide any other information.
 Instead, you can just create it and access it without any password.